AnnekeMeyer/zone-segmentation/README.md

 ## Further remarks
 The model was trained on publicly available data from The Cancer Imaging Archive (TCIA) sponsored by the SPIE, NCI/NIH, AAPM, and Radboud University [1].
 Whether it works on other data has not been tested yet.

+We uploaded the ground truth segmentations created for this work at: http://isgwww.cs.uni-magdeburg.de/cas/isbi2019.
+If you use this data for your research, please cite our publication:
+A. Meyer, M. Rak, D. Schindele, S. Blaschke, M. Schostak, A. Fedorov, C. Hansen.
+"Towards patient-individual PI-Rads v2 sector map: CNN for automatic segmentation of prostatic zones from T2-weighted MRI".
+IEEE 16th International Symposium on Biomedical Imaging (ISBI 2019), pp 696-700

-The authors would like to thank the NVIDIA Corporation for donating the Titan Xp used for this research.
+TWe would like to thank the NVIDIA Corporation for donating the Titan Xp used for this research.

 [1] G. Litjens, O. Debats, J. Barentsz, N. Karssemeijer, and H. Huisman.
 "ProstateX Challenge data", The Cancer Imaging Archive (2017). https://doi.org/10.7937/K9TCIA.2017.MURS5CL